nicolas-alder/KAFKA-EFDT/README.md

 The first dataset comes from a [major Southern German bank](https://www.wi.hs-wismar.de/~cleve/vorl/dmdaten/daten/kreditscoring.htm "Credit scoring data set"), which classified 1000 potential credit borrowers based on 20 categorical characteristics regarding their credit solvency.
 The first 70% of the persons in the data set with the classification 1, i.e. that the persons were able to repay the loan, are opposed to 30% of unworthy persons.

-The second data set, on the other hand, deals with [Skin Region Segmentation] (https://archive.ics.uci.edu/ml/datasets/skin+segmentation "Skin Segmentation Data Set"), with the aim of distinguishing [Skin and Nonskin] (https://users.cecs.anu.edu.au/~adhall/INDICON.pdf).
+The second data set, on the other hand, deals with [Skin Region Segmentation](https://archive.ics.uci.edu/ml/datasets/skin+segmentation), with the aim of distinguishing [Skin and Nonskin](https://users.cecs.anu.edu.au/~adhall/INDICON.pdf).
 A total of 245057 uncategorized records are available for this purpose, which in turn each contain 3 characteristics, namely values from the BGR color space.
 The classification ratio is 80% 0 and 20% 1.

 The way to the evaluation, as well as the results are accomplished by the Jupyter Notebook "EFDT_Handling" and the Python class `EFDT` and shown in the following chapters.